curiosityr0ver/url-shortener/README.md

 ## Configuration

 Default configuration lives in `src/main/resources/application.properties`.
-Update the datasource credentials to match your local database:
+Each property can be overridden via environment variables; the values below show the defaults that ship with the project:

 ```properties
 spring.datasource.url=jdbc:postgresql://localhost:5432/url_shortener